IRF Quality Reporting Reconsideration and Exception & Extension

 - Other documentation supporting the rationale for seeking reconsideration

 Never include patient information (i.e. protected health information (PHI), patient identifiable information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violation) in the documentation being submitted to CMS for review.
 Submitting patient-level data or protected health information may be a violation of your facilities’ policies and procedures as well as violation of federal regulations (HIPAA).

 Any documentation submitted for review that includes protected health information (PHI) will not be accepted, nor reviewed for reconsideration.
 Please redact any PHI prior to sending.
 If any of the documents included in a reconsideration request contain PHI, the entire request will be rejected.

 We refer you to the IRF Quality Reporting Data Submission Deadlines webpage for more information about data submission requirements.

 Reconsideration Request Process Timeline

-- June - July 2019 - CMS issues notices of non-compliance to IRFs that failed to meet quality reporting requirements via letter from the MACs as well as distributed electronically using QIES.
+- June – July 2019 – CMS issues notices of non-compliance to IRFs that failed to meet quality reporting requirements via a letter sent using at least one of the following methods:

 - July - August 2019 - CMS provides an email acknowledgement within five (5) business days upon receipt of reconsideration request.

-- September 2019 - CMS notifies IRFs of the Agency’s decision on the reconsideration requests via letter from the MACs as well as distributed electronically into the CASPER folders in QIES.
+- September 2019 - IRFs are notified of the Agency’s decision on the reconsideration requests via letter from the MACs and CMS.

 Filing an Appeal